Table of Contents

 - Genetics.
 Family history or other biological features can be contributory factors.

 - Polydrug abuse.
-When more than one substance is being abused the risk of detox complications increase.
+When more than one substance is being abused the risk of detox complications increases.

 - Co-occurring disorders.
 When there is a coexisting mental health disorder or condition it can influence the detox process and the treatment plan.

 - Environmental.
 Life issues, stress levels, absence of a support system, and general external environment conditions can increase morphine dependence.

 What to Expect During Detox and Morphine Withdrawal

-It is never wise to attempt quitting morphine use cold turkey once addicted to it.
-Abruptly removing the drug will quickly bring about intense long term morphine use withdrawal symptoms.
+It is never wise to attempt quitting morphine and use cold turkey once addicted to it.
+Abruptly removing the drug will quickly bring about intense long-term morphine use withdrawal symptoms.
 This will likely cause the detox process to be interrupted as the individual returns to the morphine.

 During a residential detox process, the detox specialists will put the person on a tapering schedule to slowly wean them off the drug, which eases the withdrawal symptoms immensely.
 Also, the detox doctor can prescribe a replacement opioid such as methadone or buprenorphine to help reduce the symptoms, including the drug cravings.

-A morphine detox will begin 6-12 hours after last dosage and typically last about one week, with symptoms peaking on days 2-3 before subsiding.
+A morphine detox will begin 6-12 hours after the last dosage and typically last about one week, with symptoms peaking on days 2-3 before subsiding.

 Long-term morphine use withdrawal symptoms may include: